edgelesssys/contrast/dev-docs/security-overview.md

 The manifest, enforced by the Contrast coordinator, contains reference values used to verify all workloads.
 It can be seen as the trusted reference state of the deployment.
 The manifest includes:

 - **Policies**: One Cryptographic hashes of the enforced runtime policy per pod.
 - **ReferenceValues**: The launch digests of the CVMs, based on AMD SEV-SNP.
 This doesn't include any application code but tracks the setup of the CVM.
-Two pods can have (and typically have) the same CVM setup.
+Confidential Pods on the same CPU have the same reference values.
 - **WorkloadOwnerKeyDigests**: A public key digest used to authenticate subsequent manifest updates.
 - **SeedshareOwnerPubKeys**: Used for coordinator recovery.
 For details, see [later sections](#secret-recovery).